MS in Clinical Investigation

 A minimum of 8 semester courses equaling at least 32 credits at the graduate level.
 These must include the following 18 credits of required coursework:

-- GMS CI 631 Clinical Trials Conduct and Management (4 cr)—Spring Semester
+- GMS CI 631 Management of Clinical Research (4 cr), Spring Semester

-- GMS CI 670 Biostatistics with Computer (4 cr)—Fall Semester
+- GMS CI 670 Biostatistics with Computing (4 cr), Fall Semester

 Completion of a minimum of 240 hours of a practicum in clinical research is required for the degree.
 The practicum usually begins near completion of formal coursework.
 The goal of the practicum component is to provide the student hands-on exposure to clinical research.
 The student will work with a mentor and will be actively involved in the development, execution, and evaluation of a clinical research project or projects.
 During the practicum, it is expected that the student will be exposed to clinical research planning, protocol preparation, interaction with Institutional Review Boards, regulatory requirements, selection of subjects/patients for the clinical trial, study monitoring, and data analysis.